espressif/esp-usb/host/class/cdc/usb_host_cdc_acm/host_test/parsing_tests/README.md

 Tests are written using [Catch2](https://github.com/catchorg/Catch2) test framework, use CMock, so you must install Ruby on your machine to run them.

+This test directory uses freertos as mocked component
 # Build

 Tests build regularly like an idf project.
 Currently only working on Linux machines.